p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 # Case study: Java functional programming using Vavr

+*TL;DR;* This post is aimed mainly at Java programmers who haven't really had a chance to write their applications in a functional style, not even in other languages.
-[Vavr](https://vavr.io) is a functional library for Java 8+ that provides persistent data types and functional control structures.
+It is based on [Vavr](https://vavr.io) which is a popular functional library for Java 8+ and assumes basic familiarity with it.
+Presented analysis should be seen as additional reading material to both Vavr's documentation and books/tutorials on Java functional programming (FP).
+However, to not scare the reader off - a basic understanding of FP concepts like immutability or pure functions is sufficient.

+What is the motivation behind this writing this post?
-Most Vavr tutorials show how to use Vavr primitives but they do not provide intuition on how to write whole applications.
+**Most Vavr tutorials show how to use Vavr primitives but they do not provide intuition on how to write whole applications.**
 This is something to be addressed here, by means of examining some of the typical aspects of writing microservices.
 The provided analysis is based on an example that has its roots in professional programming reality.

-Please note that this post is neither introduction to functional programming (FP) nor Vavr tutorial.
-Ideally, the reader should have been already exposed to Vavr in one way or another (at least read the documentation).
-A very basic understanding of FP concepts like immutability or pure functions is sufficient.

 # Visualising programs as pipelines
 Before jumping into the promised case study, let's try to plant the seed of the intuition to be developed.